rsmacapinlac/cook.ie/README.md

 ## Setup

 The gem assumes that you have an environment variable called CC_TEMPLATE_DIR that has a pointer to a template folder.
+If it doesn't find one it defaults to

+`~/Dropbox/!Templates`

+It also expects a `config.yml` file in there to make it a bit smarter.

 In the template folder, you have a config.yml file and your template files.